infinum/ios-viper-xcode-templates/README.md

 This folder should contain image assets, fonts, audio and video files, and so on.
 We use one *.xcassets* for images and in that folder separate images into logical folders so we don't get a long list of files in one place.

 ### Modules
 As described earlier you can think of one VIPER module as one screen.
-In the _Modules_ folder we organise screens into logical groups which are basically user-stories.
-Each group is organised in a subfolder which contains one storyboard (containing all screens for that group) and multiple module subfolders.
+In the _Modules_ folder we organize screens into logical groups which are basically user-stories.
+Each group is organized in a subfolder which contains one storyboard (containing all screens for that group) and multiple module subfolders.

 ![iOS VIPER MODULES](/Images/ios_viper_modules.png "iOS VIPER MODULES")